IMAF Approved Installer — London & the South East

 Every week on waking watch is another week of avoidable cost.

-If your building is eligible for IMAF funding, the alarm installation can be fully funded by the government — and Triple Star can take you from initial survey to commissioning certificate as a single, accountable contractor.
+If your building in London, South East London, or Kent is eligible for IMAF funding, the waking watch replacement alarm installation can be fully funded by the government — and Triple Star can take you from initial survey to commissioning certificate as a single, accountable contractor.
 Speak to us today and we will confirm your eligibility, explain the IMAF process, and give you a clear view of the timeline.